instantiator/frame-55-art/README.md

 └─────────┴──────────────┴──────────────────────────┴─────────────────────────────────────────┘
 ```

 Here, it's `Q5582`.
-Then pass the id to retrieve their art, held by Wikimedia.
+Then pass the id into `retrieve-art.sh` to retrieve their art, held by Wikimedia.

 ```sh
 $ ./retrieve-art.sh -i "Q5582"